axiom-org/axiom/ts/README.md

    * `npm run cli deploy ./samplesite hello

 6. Test that it works
-   * Navigate to "hello.coinkit" in your browser
+   * Navigate to "hello.axiom" in your browser
    * You should see a website with a picture of a frog